TIPS Students' New Session Begins April 1

 Teens Inventing Peaceful Solutions

-The winter 2017 session of the TIPS program is under way at the Dayton International Peace Museum.
+The winter 2017 session of the TIPS program wrapping up at the Dayton International Peace Museum.
 The number of students has doubled since last Spring's inaugural debut of the group with students from over 15 Dayton area middle and high schools.
 New teens are always welcome to join!

 Recently, TIPS members provided leadership for World House Day and the Martin Luther King Day March.
 Watch for the presence of TIPS members as they organize, speak and perform at other area events, create public art and share their discoveries through online postings and museum exhibits.
 With focus , deep thought and humor, these teens take seriously Gandhi’s call for us to “Be the change we want to see in the world.”